Safely in Canada and the U.S.

 mind.
 Sometimes, merely walking a bit will revitalize

 your focus.
-Just having your eyes closed awhile may also help.
+Just having your eyes closed awhile at a rest stop may also help.

 Follow the guideline to stop every two